Сarbon neutrality

 3

-The cleaner the atmosphere, the better for the climate, because the climate accumulates changes
+The cleaner the atmosphere, the better for the climate, as the climate accumulates changes

-In nature, carbonation occurs slowly, but diamond mining accelerates the processes: when kimberlite is extracted from the ground and finely crushed during diamond recovery using water, it actively interacts with air and water.
+In nature, carbonization occurs slowly, but diamond mining accelerates the process: when kimberlite is extracted from the depths and finely crushed during diamond recovery using water, it actively interacts with air and water.

 In nature